 Getting a job in customer service can be very lucrative.
 Customer service is a field that doesn’t require extensive prior experience or training and is something that most anyone can easily pick up; this makes it the perfect choice for those new to the workforce, or simply for those that are looking to get a job and earn some extra money.
-However, there are a few key characteristics which make a person great at customer service jobs.
+However, there are a few key characteristics that make a person great at customer service jobs.

 1. Superior communication skills.